Emergent Nodal Spheres and Weyl Fermions via Spin-Texture Coupled to Thin Film Orbital Dirac Semimetals

 where, $\mathcal{A}(k)=\,4J^2 k^2 + (\mathbf{k}\cdot\mathbf{g})^2$ with $\vec{g} = (g_x, g_y, 0)$ and $\rho = \pm 1$, is an index obtained by the diagonalization of the $\vec{\tau}$ subspace obtained after squaring.
 While it is not apparent, one can show that this dispersion corresponds to the existence of two pairs of Weyl points, a pair at $\vec{k} = (\frac{g_x}{gv_F} \sqrt{J^2 + (g/2)^2}, \frac{g_y}{gv_F} \sqrt{J^2 + (g/2)^2}, 0)$ and a pair at $\vec{k} = 0$ but separated in energy.

 We show the spectrum in Fig. \ref{Fig2} where we can see that the four-band system remains untilted.
-We have verified that the monopole charges of the Weyl nodes in each case numerically, and they work out to be $\pm 1$ (see supplementary file).
+We have verified that the monopole charges of the Weyl nodes in each case numerically, and they work out to be $\pm 1$.

 The existence of the two Weyl points separated in momentum space signals the existence of an anomalous Hall current.
-The Hall conductivity is determined by the integral of the Berry curvature $\Omega_{ij}$ as
+Naively, the Hall conductivity is determined by the integral of the Berry curvature $\Omega_{ij}$ as

 where $n$ is a sum over bands, $d$ is the spacetime dimension, and $f(\vec{k})$ is the Fermi-Dirac distribution.
 It then follows that the Hall conductivity at $T=0$ is given purely by the topological term since there is no tilt to be coupled to the chemical potential.
 The final expression for the conductivity tensor follows trivially from previous works \cite{TopoS1,Menon2021_II,Menon2021} as